dat-ecosystem-archive/docs/docs/terms.md

 In Dat, peers only connect if they both have the same Dat link.

-### Swarm or Network

-A group of peers that want or have downloaded data for a Dat archive and are connected to each other over the Distributed Web.

-### Writer

-User who can write to a Dat archive.
-This user has the secret key on local machine allowing them to write data.
-Currently, dats are single-writer.

-### Collaborator

-User who are granted read access to a Dat archive by the owner.
-A collaborator can access a Dat archive if the owner or another collaborator sends the the Dat link.

-In the future, users will be able to grant collaborators write access to the Dat archive, allowing them to modify and create files in the archive.

 ### Secure Register

 A [register]( https://gds.blog.gov.uk/2015/09/01/registers-authoritative-lists-you-can-trust/) is an authoritative list of information you can trust.
 We maintain an open register called [Dat Folder](https://datproject.org) which contains public data, and is open to everyone.

-### Dat Link

-Identifier for a dat, e.g. `dat://ab3ed4f...`.
-These are 64 character hashes with the `dat://` protocol prefix.
-Anyone with the Dat link can download and re-share files in a dat.

 ### Beaker